-REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Recovery of resources for reuse on-site or off-site for the same or similar use, without reprocessing Recovery of resources through recycling and reprocessing so that waste can be processed into a similar non-waste product and reused Disposal of residual waste.
-RW5 Resource recovery will be applied to the management of construction waste and will include: Applicable Recovery of resources for reuse - reusable materials generated by the project will be segregated for reuse on site, or off site where possible, including the reuse of the major waste streams (VENM) Recovery of resources for recycling - recyclable resources (such as metals, plastics and other recyclable materials) generated during construction and demolition Resources will be segregated for recycling and sent to an appropriate recycling facility for processing Recovery of resources for reprocessing - cleared vegetation will be mulched or chipped on-site and used for landscaping, in the absence of a higher beneficial use being identified.
-RW6 Options identified for the off-site reuse of waste will comply with relevant NSW EPA resource recovery exemptions and requirements.
-Applicable RW7 The Construction Waste Management Plan will document anticipated volumes of spoil that will be generated by the project, spoil storage locations within project sites and likely spoil disposal sites.
-Not Applicable The Construction Waste Management Plan and spoil reuse opportunities will be regularly reviewed and updated during detailed design and project construction.
-RW8 The project will reuse or recycle around 95 per cent of uncontaminated spoil generated for beneficial purposes, either within the project or at other locations in accordance with the project spoil management hierarchy.
-Not applicable due to small scale nature of works
+REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) Recovery of resources through recycling and reprocessing so that waste can be processed into a similar non-waste product and reused Disposal of residual waste.
+RW5 Resource recovery will be applied to the management of construction waste and will include: Recovery of resources for reuse - reusable materials generated by the project will be segregated for reuse on site, or off site where possible, including the reuse of the major waste streams (VENM) Recovery of resources for recycling - recyclable resources (such as metals, plastics and other recyclable materials) generated during construction and demolition Resources will be segregated for recycling and sent to an appropriate recycling facility for processing Recovery of resources for reprocessing - cleared vegetation will be mulched or chipped on-site and used for landscaping, in the absence of a higher beneficial use being identified.
+Applicable Applicable RW6 Options identified for the off-site reuse of waste will comply with relevant NSW EPA resource recovery exemptions and requirements.
+Applicable Applicable RW7 The Construction Waste Management Plan will document anticipated volumes of spoil that will be generated by the project, spoil storage locations within project sites and likely spoil disposal sites.
+The Construction Waste Management Plan and spoil reuse opportunities will be regularly reviewed and updated during detailed design and project construction.
+Not Applicable Not applicable RW8 The project will reuse or recycle around 95 per cent of uncontaminated spoil generated for beneficial purposes, either within the project or at other locations in accordance with the project spoil management hierarchy.
+Not applicable due to small scale nature of works Not applicable